MangoFizz/balltze/README.md

 [LiteLoaderBDS](https://github.com/LiteLDev/LiteLoaderBDS) is for the Minecraft Bedrock dedicated server.

-This mod currently has two main goals, the first is to basically restore most of the functionality from the original Xbox version that is missing on the PC versions.
-The second goal of this mod is to create an API that allows you to manipulate every aspect of the game from your DLL or Lua script.
-This could, eventually, helps in the process of creating a reimplementation for the netcode.
+This mod currently has two main goals:
+1. Restore most of the functionality from the original Xbox version that is missing on the PC versions.
+2. Create an API that allows you to manipulate every aspect of the game from your DLL or Lua script.
+This could (eventually) help in the process of creating a reimplementation of the game's netcode.

 ## Installation
 ### Manual